“Can I just send you $1,000 now, and start paying ahead for next time?”

 It was pretty funny.

 But I wasn’t complaining.
-I was just thinking about how this would effect the procedures I have in place around payment.
+I was just thinking about how this would affect my money management systems, the procedures I have in place around payment.

 When you start a business, you’re going to be paid for what you do.
 (You are being paid, right?)

-And when you get paid, you need a system in place to manage that process.
+And when you get paid, you need a system in place to manage that money.

-Because so many of my clients are heart-centered creatives, it’s not unusual to find that they have almost no plan at all for how this happens.
+Because so many of my clients are heart-centered healers in private practice, it’s not unusual to find that they have almost no plan at all for how this happens.
 Or if they do, it’s pretty loose.

-But without clear procedures that tell your money what to do, you can get yourself in trouble.
+But without clear procedures, a clear money management system that tells your money what to do, you can get yourself in trouble.
 I myself lost thousands of dollars when I started out, all because of fuzzy financial systems.

 But you’re not pouring your heart and soul into this only to let money wash away through messy management.
 Right?
 Of course not.